Psychometric testing of malingering

-Comment: Due to repeated/lengthy testing clients often become demotivated, disengage from the testing process and answer in a random or lacklustre way.
-This is particularly prevalent on lengthy tests such as the Minnesota Multiphasic Personality Inventory-2-Revised Form (MMPI-2-RF), which has 338 questions.
-Since clients referred for testing claim to have psychopathology of import, ethical considerations require that problems of fatigue, demotivation etc. are managed.
+Comment: Repeated/lengthy testing can often cause clients to become demotivated, disengage from the testing process and answer in a random or lacklustre way.
+This response is particularly prevalent on lengthy tests such as the Minnesota Multiphasic Personality Inventory-2-Revised Form (MMPI-2-RF), which has 338 questions.
+Since clients referred for testing claim to have significant psychopathology, ethical considerations require that problems of fatigue, demotivation, etc, are appropriately managed.

 3. Test results based on percentile ranks/standard scores/deviations

-For example, if a test to detect a disease whose prevalence is 1/1000 has a specificity of 95% (that is, a false positive rate of 5%) the chance that a person found to have a positive result actually has the disease is only 1.9%.
+For example, if a test to detect a disease, the prevalence of which is 1/1000, has a specificity of 95% (that is, a false positive rate of 5%) the chance that a person found to have a positive result actually has the disease is only 1.9%.
 Employing Bayes Theorem, 51/1000 would test positive (1 true positive and 50 false positives).
-Expressed as a proportion this is 1/51=0.019 or 1.9%.
+Expressed as a proportion, this is 1/51=0.019, or 1.9%.

 PSYCHOPATHOLOGY AND OVER-REPORTING ARE NOT MUTUALLY EXCLUSIVE

-Extended psychological testing of clients is contraindicated where psychopathology is claimed: this needs to be considered on an individual basis.
+Extended psychological testing of clients is contraindicated where psychopathology is claimed and needs to be considered on an individual basis.

 Using statistics for support rather than to explain results in psychological assessments based on SVTs overestimates malingering very significantly indeed.